Codibex/Sphraiva/docs/production-setup.md

    - `workflow` (optional, if you need to run workflows)
 3. Copy the token and store it securely in a file.
    - Folder containing the file must mapped into `/agent_data/dockerimages`
-4. Configure the `appsettings` as follows:
+4. Update `appsettings` in MCP.Server as follows:

     ```json
     "DevContainerSettings": {